pangolindex/scripts/README.md

 incentivizing liquidity providers aka "farming."
 Notable functionality includes adding farms and changing weights.

 ### `/src/multisig/`
-This directory contains scripts to interact with different versions of DAOs commonly refered to as multi-signature wallets.
+This directory contains scripts to interact with different versions of DAOs commonly referred to as multi-signature wallets.
 Support is included for interacting with the gnosis multisig and gnosis safe.
 Notable functionality includes submitting transactions, confirming transactions, and executing transactions.